-After months of having our bathroom in pieces (DIY projects have a way of taking longer than you expect #life #busy) I am thrilled to have the bathroom back together with added character.
+After months of having our master bathroom in pieces (DIY projects have a way of taking longer than you expect #life #busy) I am thrilled to have the bathroom back together with a lot of added character.
 The 1990s oak is completely gone from the space and feels much more modern.

-Have you updated any of your bathroom on a budget?
-I'd love to see a photo or two!
+Have you updated any of your bathrooms on a budget?

 A glimpse of our DIY process